PavanRangani/docs/docs/prd/investments/meeting-notes.md

   - Agenda topics:
     - Shows sections as chips.
 Sections will be shown in order in which it was added in meeting.
 In case of overflow shows it in multiple line
     - When topics are too many, it will be shown in multiple line
-  - Meeting summary
+  - Summary
     - For completed meeting, shows meeting summary
-  - Investment section
-    - Shows full content of investment section in HTML
+    - Shows full content of Investment section in HTML

 #### Note